If you’ve been in the market for a new SUV for a while, but haven’t checked out the 2017 Jeep Cherokee Latitude, you’re missing out!

 Visit our wide-selection of 2017 Jeep Cherokee Latitude models, and contact us when you’re ready to set up your test-drive!

 It’s January, which means snow, sleet, and ice in our area, are pretty much a given.
-With the recent snow that we had this weekend and all of the accidents that occurred as a result of it, we thought it might be useful to share some tips for driving in winter weather!
+We thought it might be useful to share some tips for driving in winter weather!

 - Accelerate and decelerate slowly.
 Be sure that you gradually ease into the gas or break when the roads are slick, to avoid spin-outs.